raspberrypilearning/KS1StorytellingTraining_Session1_GBICi1bb/en/step_2.md

 ![NCCE Images](images/NCCEImage.png)

 The Gender Balance in Computing programme of research is the largest national research effort to tackle gender balance in computing to date.
-Trials began in 2019 and will run to 2022 in key stages 1 to 4.
+Trials began in 2019 and will run to 2022 in Key Stages 1 to 4.
 By the end of 2022, more than 15,000 students and 550 schools will be involved in the programme.

 The research is made up of several randomised control trials.
 Each trial investigates a different intervention that previous research has identified as beneficial to girls' engagement with computing, or with science, technology, engineering, and maths more generally.
 We have recruited schools for each trial and randomly assigned them into two groups: one group will continue with 'business as usual' and the other will complete the new intervention.
 Our evaluation partners from the Behavioural Insights Team will collect data about both groups before and after the trial to compare the impact that it has had.
 This is the best way we know of to understand the impact of new practices in education, and it is the approach that is used in education research across the world.